 Uses Of Benadryl For Dogs

-Benadryl reduces many of the symptoms of allergic reaction in dogs, including inflammation, watery eyes, headaches, itching and sneezing, and other symptoms.
+Benadryl reduces many of the symptoms of allergic reactions in dogs, including inflammation, watery eyes, headaches, itching and sneezing, and other symptoms.
 These reactions can come from a variety of sources, including environmental or seasonal allergens, stings and bites from insects, or medications and vaccines.

-Because the active ingredient, Diphenhydramine, is similar to the active ingredient in Dramamine, it can be used to treat feelings of nausea and travel sickness.
-It is sometimes recommended before flights or car rides to reduce symptoms.
+Because the active ingredient, diphenhydramine, is similar to the active ingredient in Dramamine, it can be used to treat feelings of nausea and travel sickness.
+It’s sometimes recommended before flights or car rides to reduce symptoms.

 The sedative properties of Benadryl can also make it an effective treatment for anxiety.
-Some owners use it during high-stress situations like fireworks or storms that may induce an anxiety attack.
+Some pet parents give it to their dogs during high-stress situations like fireworks or storms that may induce an anxiety attack.

 Side Effects Of Benadryl In Dogs And When To Avoid It

 Some less common side effects that may appear include diarrhea, vomiting, rapid heartbeat, breathing problems, or loss of appetite.
-You should call your veterinarian if these symptoms become severe.
+You should call your vet if these symptoms become severe.

-There are some times when you should avoid Benadryl.
-Puppies may not be able to safely handle the drug, so ask your veterinarian.
-Combining medications can also cause serious side effects, so if your dog is taking any other drugs, make sure your veterinarian is aware.
+There are some times when dogs should avoid Benadryl.
+Puppies may not be able to safely handle the drug, so ask your vet.
+Combining medications can also cause serious side effects, so if your dog is taking any other drugs, make sure your vet is aware.

-Dogs who currently have, or have had in the past, certain conditions, including heart disease, lung disease, glaucoma, high blood pressure, an enlarged prostate, bladder issues, or a previous bad reaction to Benadryl should not be given this medication.
+Dogs who currently have, or have had in the past, certain conditions, including heart disease, lung disease, glaucoma, high blood pressure, enlarged prostate, bladder issues, or a previous bad reaction to Benadryl should not be given this medication.
 Dogs who are pregnant may see complications, as well.

-If your dog cannot take Benadryl or you wish to avoid certain side effects, you may consult your veterinarian about alternative medications, or you may find a natural approach to fighting the symptoms of allergies to be preferable.
+If your dog cannot take Benadryl or you wish to avoid certain side effects, you may consult your vete about alternative medications, or you may find a natural approach to fighting the symptoms of allergies to be preferable.

 Does your dog suffer from allergies?
 Do you use Benadryl or another product?
 Let us know in the comments below!